First Royal Division IV MVP break school records this season

 Collins’ successes have also served to shine a light on the program.

 “You can always look at the bigger schools and shake your finger and say ‘We’re too small, we’re never going to win anything,’” Collins said.
-“But we’re proving everyone wrong.
-We played with the big boys and it was a really good time.
-I just really hope this helps the program grow.”
+“But we’re proving everyone wrong.”

 Another important aspect of being a varsity football player is having young kids on the sidelines at games, according to Collins.
 They reminded him of himself when he first watched the Royals, wishing to one day emulate what he saw.